 20) Absinthe (Banned for over 100 years)

 Rest assured, you won’t hallucinate or have any crazy side effects that differ from other types of alcohol and spirits.
-Artemisia absinthium (grand wormwood) was wrongly identified in the 1900s as the cause for people to hallucinate and act like crazies when in fact, people were just drinking too much and getting wasted.
+Artemisia absinthium (grand wormwood) was wrongly identified in the 1900s as the cause for people to hallucinate and act like crazies when, in fact, people were just drinking too much and getting wasted.

 How to serve:

-- Savour this aperitif drink by pouring one shot of absinthe into a glass (usually a Pontarlier glass).
+• Pour one shot of absinthe into a glass (usually a Pontarlier glass).

-- Then place a special slotted absinths spoon on the glass to hold a sugar cube
+• Then, place a special slotted absinths spoon on the glass to hold a sugar cube.

-- Slowly pour ice-cold water over the sugar cube and enjoy.
+• Slowly pour ice-cold water over the sugar cube and enjoy.

 Because anise oils don’t dissolve in water, a louche, or white cloudiness, is formed when water is added to absinthe.